constanedes/not-quiz-game/README.md

-# Quiz Game
+# :grey_exclamation: Quiz Game

-A CLI based interactive question and answer game :heavy_exclamation_mark:
+A CLI based interactive question and answer game :sweat_smile:

 ## How to play